Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Introduction

 We adopt a top-down approach to analyze serverless costs.
 We start with user-facing billing models and conduct large-scale trace analysis on the billing scheme.
 Then, we analyze the performance, overhead, and resource allocation patterns of modern serverless request serving architectures.
 Finally, we investigate the impact of OS scheduling in detail.
 By tracing sources of costs from the billing model down to kernel scheduling, we provide the first comprehensive decomposition of serverless overhead and reveal the rationale behind current billing practices.
-For example, we observe new billing models adopted by providers, investigate modern serverless serving architectures (\S\ref{sec:serving-model} and \S\ref{sec:serving-arch-overhead}), and track KA policy changes (\S\ref{sec:ka-duration}).
-We also report multiple new aspects for the first time, such as large-scale, trace-based billing model analysis (\S\ref{sec:billing-practices}), details of resource allocation during KA (\S\ref{sec:ka-duration}), and the impact of OS-level scheduling granularity (\S\ref{sec:overallocation}).
+For example, our large-scale, trace-based billing model analysis reveals significant bill inflation due to wall-clock allocation-based billing (\S\ref{subsec:users-pay-more}), turnaround time billing (\S\ref{sec:turnaround-time-billing}), rounding up of resource usage and execution duration, coarse billing granularity, and high invocation fees (\Cref{tab:severless-platforms-billing} and \S\ref{sec:high-invoke-fee-and-rounding}).
+Also, we investigate the dual penalty of slowdowns and higher bills stemming from the multi-concurrency model (\S\ref{sec:serving-model}), high overheads of the HTTP-based request serving architecture (\S\ref{sec:serving-arch-overhead}), and details of resource allocation during keep-alive (\S\ref{sec:ka-duration}).
+Furthermore, we reveal the widespread CPU overallocation issue on public serverless platforms for the first time (\S\ref{sec:overallocation}).
 Specifically, our main contributions include: